 It’s a 5-man structured motion that utilizes the flex cut.
 It’s effective because it uses different screens and creates plenty of opportunities to hurt a switching defense, or one that offers a lot of defensive help from the weak side.

-We’ve had more success with it when we use smaller quicker people in the post.
-It brings the defensive post out on the perimeter and gives your players more room to make their cuts.
+We’ve had more success with it when we use smaller, quicker players in the post.
+It brings the defensive post out on the perimeter, and it gives your players more room to make their cuts.

-At first glance this offense may appear complicated but it only took my team 20 minutes to learn.
-By the end of 40 minutes of practice we were running it without any problems.
+At first glance this offense appears complicated, but it only took my team 20 minutes to learn.
+By the end of 40 minutes of practice, we were running it without any problems.

 DIAGRAM 2: 1 dribbles to the right.
 1 initiates the offense by dribbling to the right.
 3 screens down for 5 and pops to the corner.
 5 comes off 3’s screen and rolls to the wing area to receive a pass from 1.
 1 passes to 5.

-Diagrams 9 through 14 are the continuation of the offense and the motion patterns.
+Diagrams 9-14 are the continuation of the offense and the motion patterns.